itsiramk/TheGalleryApp/README.md

 -Each folder in device is displayed with its album name and item count

--For folders with no name default Device Model name is displayed to avoid displayed blank album name
+-For folders with no name default Device Model name is displayed to avoid displaying blank album name

+-After clicking on each folder, we display all the items within that folder in a another screen

+-For videos, we have a play icon on click of which we are playing the video in a Dialog which can be closed too.

+-The dialog is cancelable when user touches outside.
+Also, user can close it with a cancel icon.

+-The cancel icon is a custom svg.

 ***Android Components used:***